fleetdm/fleet/handbook/product.md

 | Publishing release blog post, and promoting releases 			| Mike Thomas  	|

 ## Feature flags
-In Fleet, features are placed behind flags if the changes could affect Fleet's availability of existing functionalities.
+In Fleet, features are placed behind feature flags if the changes could affect Fleet's availability of existing functionalities.

 The following highlights should be considered when deciding if feature flags should be leveraged: